 Discussions to update the Memorandum of Understanding (MOU) between the Michigan Department of Agriculture and Rural Development (MDARD), the Michigan Department of Natural Resources (MDNR), and the United States Department of Agriculture (USDA) began April 26, 2018 with a broad outline of issues USDA wished to discuss with Michigan; cattle surveillance, deer surveillance, metrics, and risk to rest of the country.
-These discussions are ongoing, as four calls have taken place at this time.
-There is no clear date of completing these discussions, MDARD hopes to wrap up the conversations later this summer or early fall.
-Once MDARD understands what the requirements of the new MOU will be, there may be a need to update the TB Zoning Order in the autumn of 2018.
+These discussions have been paused; however, we expect them to resume soon.
+When MDARD understands USDA's requirements for the new MOU, there may be a need to update the TB Zoning Order.